NCIOCPL/cdr-client/README.md

 ## CDR Loader

 This script runs on the user's machine.
-It ensures that the CDR client files are up to date, then launches XMetaL our own custom Python macros enabled.
+It ensures that the CDR client files are up to date, then launches XMetaL with our own custom Python macros enabled.
 To learn exactly how it does this, you can examine the [script](XMetaL/Loader/cdr-loader.pyw), in particular the documentation comments for the `_refresh_client_files()` method.